Tenke Shopfitting’s Marc Allen has been appointed President of the National Association of Shopfitters (NAS).

 Marcon Fit-out Business Development and Marketing Manager, Alan Stewart was selected as the Association’s Vice President.

 Alan Stewart said: “Being a long-time supporter of the NAS and having served on the Council for a number of years it is rewarding to be able to represent Marcon Fit-out in this capacity and I look forward to working closely with our President, new Director, members and associate members over the coming years.”

 The NAS – membership of which is regarded as a mark of quality - celebrates its centenary in 2019.
 Formed a year after World War 1, it has 246 members, all of whom work in the interior fit-out sector.
 Its core purposes are to facilitate networking, the provision of a comprehensive portfolio of subsidised training and to drive up professional standards.

-The NAS’ membership spectrum ranges from small, owner-managed businesses to international plcs based in towns and cities throughout GB and Northern Ireland.
+The NAS’s membership spectrum ranges from small, owner-managed businesses to international PLCS based in towns and cities throughout GB and Northern Ireland.
 Combined membership turnover is around £1.3bn.

 Projects NAS members have delivered over the past 100 years include: Titanic Belfast, Tate Britain (London), Princess Royal Stand Cheltenham Race Course, The Shangri-La Hotel, The Shard and Queens Library Windsor Castle.